jupyterlab/jupyter-ai/docs/source/index.md

 are the same.
 We will maintain support for JupyterLab 3 for as long as it remains maintained; that is, until JupyterLab 5.0.0 is available.

-The `main` branch of Jupyter AI will target JupyterLab 4.
-All new features and most bug fixes will be fixed in this branch, and will be available in JupyterLab 4.
+The `main` branch of Jupyter AI targets the newest supported major version of JupyterLab, which, as of July 2023, is version 4.
+All new features and most bug fixes will be committed to this branch.
 Features and bug fixes will be backported to work on JupyterLab 3 only if developers determine that they will add sufficient value.
 **We recommend that JupyterLab users who want the most advanced Jupyter AI functionality upgrade to JupyterLab 4.**